-The Titanic sank four hours after that distress call at 2:26 Newfoundland Time, April 15, 1912.
+The Titanic sank four hours after its distress call at 2:26 Newfoundland Time on April 15, 1912.
 Easter had been celebrated aboard the ship a week earlier on April 7th.

 God of mercy and compassion!

 Look with pity on my pain;